MMEA COUNCIL POSITIONS and APPLICATION PROCESS

 Some Council Chairs will be asked to serve on the Conference and Concert committees.
 Council Chairs may be invited to attend, or may wish to attend, Executive Board meetings as non-voting guests.

-Applications for Council Chair positions will be accepted either on line or in writing.
-All communications of interest should contain a letter of interest and resume / brief biography that supports expertise in the area of application.
-Applications should be sent to:
+Applications for Council Chair positions should contain a letter of interest and a resume/brief biography that supports expertise in the area of application.

 Applications should be emailed to Interim Director Michael LaCava at firstname.lastname@example.org.